Last updated on 9th December 2022

 Project.co is set up to do this right out of the box, with our Notes tab.
 The Notes tab is the perfect place to share internal team information because clients can’t view it.
 Here’s an example:

 As you can see, this project is for the development of a website.
 The sales team gathered information from the client and passed the project onto the development team to start the wireframes.
 There is also space allocated for future handovers to the copy and design teams.

 The Notes tab makes it easy to share any information internally because you can edit it in one click, structure it how you want to, and add any links that are relevant.
 Files can also be added under the Files tab.

 In order for your teams to work successfully together, people need to be able to give constructive feedback and collaborate on projects.

-At Project.co, we understand the importance of real-time collaboration.
+At Project.co, we understand the importance of real-time collaboration, and the value of those tools.
 That’s why we created our Embeds feature.
 Embeds allows you to embed the file you’re working on to your project so that everyone can work together on suggestions and changes, without ever having to leave the project management tool.

 This is great for productivity, organisation, and also for sharing work with your clients.